Restoration Druid Best Covenants, Soulbinds, and Conduits — Shadowlands 9.1.5

 - Evolved Swarm is a good Conduit if you are playing Necrolord.
 It significantly increases the power of Adaptive Swarm.

-- Deep Allegiance and Endless Thirst are weaker than the other two Covenant Conduits listed above.
+- Endless Thirst is weaker than the other Covenant Conduits listed above.

 - Flash of Clarity provides significant increase to your clearcasted Regrowths.
 This Conduit also affects every single Regrowth cast under Innervate if you have Clearcasting buff up.